yasint23/AWS/aws/hands-on/11_30_2021_Elastic_Beanstalk/README_EB.md

 ## Part 1 - Launch an Application

-- First download the php-v1.zip and php-v2.zip files from GitHub and share them via Slack.

 - Go to `Elastic Beanstalk` service on AWS console.

 - Click `Create Application`.